lecyberbill/Pycnaptiq-AI-Prompt-Factory/README.md

 -   **Z-Index Control:** Adjust the layering of shapes (bring to front, send to back, etc.).
 -   **Prompt Generation:** Automatically generate a natural-language prompt describing the scene, including background, camera angle, lighting, art style, and detailed descriptions of each shape's size, color, label, and position.
 -   **Export Options:** Export the generated prompt, save the canvas as an SVG file, or export it as a PNG image.
--   **Freeform Drawing:** Create custom freeform paths with editable points.
+-   **Freeform Drawing:** Create custom freeform paths with editable points and convert segments to Bezier curves with adjustable control handles.

 ## Getting Started